Part 2 of our Closing Virtually with a Distributed Workforce blog series. Read Part 1 here.

 If your accounting department is like most, you face tight deadlines, which often promote higher stress levels and very unmotivated accountants.
 The idiom rings true: demands are always shifting downhill to Accounting where we have fewer resources and less time to do all this work.

 The lack of resources and time has become even more evident as F&A organizations across the globe have shifted to working remotely.
-And this new way of working is making it even more difficult to deliver complete and accurate results during our first virtual quarter-end close.
+And this new way of working is making it even more difficult to deliver complete and accurate results.

 Many accounting teams are relying on traditional manual accounting processes, tribal knowledge, and in-person communication to close the books.
 This is not sustainable and introduces an even greater level of risk with our newly distributed workforce.